 In addition to advancing the date of peak spring flood, increases in summer surface temperatures are expected to strengthen convection over the region, producing a more vigorous hydrologic cycle in which storms are more intense (Carnell and Senior 1998).
 Whether storm frequency declines as well is not clear.
-Larger magnitude summer storms may drive bigger magnitude flood events, while concentrating spring runoff earlier in the season may increase the magnitude of spring floods.
-However, lower overall snowpack volume and SWE, and earlier snowpack melting, are expected to drive down low summer flows (Gleick 2000).
-The net effect of these changes may be to drive down base flows, while increasing the magnitude of summer flood events.
-These changes cannot yet be reliably quantified.
+Larger magnitude summer storms may drive larger but still flashy (short duration) flood events in tributary drainages.
+However, the resulting flood flows would rapidly attenuate once they reach the Rio Grande, and are not likely to result in significant changes to flood flows on the Rio Grande in the study area.